 Due to their inexperience, teens are more likely to overcorrect or to drive off the road when distracted or to avoid a hazard, which can lead to rollovers.
-Look for vehicles with as many advanced safety features as you can afford to help keep teens out of crashes.
-Check vehicle safety ratings at the National Highway Traffic Safety Administration and Insurance Institute for Highway Safety websites before making a purchase.
+When looking for a safe car for your teenager, consider vehicles with as many advanced safety features as you can afford to help keep teens out of crashes.
+Check vehicle safety ratings at the National Highway Traffic Safety Administration and Insurance Institute for Highway Safety websites before making a safe car for teenager purchase.

 In addition to being thoughtful about a safe car for their teenager, parents should also consider how their teen gets the keys and whether sharing a car is best.
 According to research conducted at Children’s Hospital of Philadelphia, teenage drivers with primary access to a vehicle are more likely to use cell phones while driving and to speed than their peers who share a car with their family.
 These teens are also more than twice as likely to report having been in a crash than those who share a car.